Children and young people

 - among victims aged 10–17 years and 18–24 years, the rate has increased

-- among victims aged 0–9 years, the rate decreased among sexual assault victims and remained similar among FDV-related sexual assault victims (Figure 1).
+- among victims aged 0–9 years, the rates fluctuated with an overall decrease among sexual assault victims and a slight increase among FDV-related sexual assault victims in 2024 (Figure 1).

 Recorded victims of other FDV-related offences